czzarr/czzarr.github.com/source/_posts/2012-03-29-sopa-hadopi-future-of-culture.markdown

 ## People still want to pay for what they love
-Does that mean that artists are doomed to become destitue as consumers will get their work for free, as the story championed by these industries go ?
-Of course not !
+Does that mean that artists are doomed to become destitue as consumers will get their work for free, as the story championed by these industries go?
+Of course not!
 People want to pay for what they love.
 For example, you can look at [Flattr](http://flattr.com/ Flattr).
 Or you can consider the fact that [Radiohead made between $6M and $10M from a "pay-what-you-want" album](http://www.wired.com/listening_post/2007/10/estimates-radio/ "Radiohead").